davetam88/Language-Selector-App--React-Context/README.md

 # Language Selector APP

 ## APP SUMMARY:
-This simple App demosrtrate the use of React context, lister, provider and prop callback for a deeply nested Components.
+This simple app demonstrates the use of React context, listener, provider, and prop callback for deeply nested components.

 ## APP USAGE:
-- click on the three buttons on top and the current lanaguet text will be show bleow the buttons and the correosponing text in the coustry selected will ber dispalyed.
+- Click on one of the three buttons on top and the corresponding text for the language selected will be displayed.
+Also, a button after the text display will invoke a callback from a deeply nested component.

 ## Github:
 * GITHUB NAME: language-selector-app--react-context